paolchol/E-OBS-SWB2/Python/Wikis/EOBSobject_wiki.md

 ### 3. Generate daily ArcGRID files

+Updated, now it is the same procedure as netcdf

 Specify the method: `'cut_space'`, `'cut_time'`, `'cut_spacetime'`. \
 Provide the necessary information: `coord`, `start`, `end`.
 All the possible information you can provide to obtain a NetCDF you can also apply to this method (for example, the `contourcell` parameter)
 ```python